 The efforts of American Zionist leaders continued to reflect a uniquely American Zionist worldview and make use of Herzlian Zionism to distinguish American Zionism from the Zionist movement and the Yishuv throughout the first half of the twentieth century until the founding of the State of Israel.
 The use of Zionism in its Herzlian incarnation in order to legitimize the unique character of the Zionist experience in the United States was characteristic of not only the founders of American Zionism.
 A similar pattern is evident in the writings of Abba Hillel Silver, Wise’s political rival during the 1940s and his most important successor during the latter half of the 1940s, until Israel achieved statehood.
 Silver, like Wise, adapted his position on Herzl and his philosophy to the forum in which he was delivering his views.

-In his draft autobiography – which he never completed because he passed away in the midst of the editorial work – Silver wrote about Herzl’s important contribution to the consolidation of his own Zionist worldview, as concretely illustrated by the fact that when he was 11 years old, the year Herzl died, following his father’s advice Silver established a Zionist club – the Zionist Club in Memory of Dr. Herzl.
+In his draft autobiography – which he never completed because he passed away in the midst of the editorial work – Silver wrote about Herzl’s important contribution to the consolidation of his own Zionist worldview, as concretely illustrated by the fact that when he was 11 years old, the year Herzl died, following his father’s advice, Silver established a Zionist club – the Zionist Club in Memory of Dr. Herzl.
 Commenting on Herzl’s death, Silver described him as a prince or king without a kingdom, who through his charisma and charm had managed to revive the messianic dreams of the Jewish masses.
-In so doing Silver obscured the innovative aspects of Herzl’s image and work, locating them as an inseparable part of the Jewish past and transforming Herzl into a symbolic, unreal political figure, thereby circumventing a critical discussion of his thinking or an assessment of the realistic possibility of actualizing his vision in the United States.
+In so doing, Silver obscured the innovative aspects of Herzl’s image and work, locating them as an inseparable part of the Jewish past and transforming Herzl into a symbolic, unreal political figure, thereby circumventing a critical discussion of his thinking or an assessment of the realistic possibility of actualizing his vision in the United States.
 The manner in which Silver portrayed Herzl in his autobiography was unusual.
 At other times he actually emphasized the innovative and revolutionary elements of Herzl’s thought, did not shy away from substantively critiquing Herzl, and proposed a Herzlian Zionism adapted to his own outlook as an American.
 Presumably, in the context of his autobiography, Silver chose to present a non-controversial ideological outlook.